TheDestroyerOfAllWorlds/TicTacToe-GTKmm3/README.md

 # How to download and play:

 ```
-1. Download the zip file located in releases and extract it.
+1. Download the zip file located in releases and extract it

 2. Inside the TicTacToe folder, go to: mingw64 --> bin --> game_tictactoe.exe